Biden health agency recommends classifying marijuana as lower-risk in major change

 Cannabis would still be prohibited under federal law, but moving it to a lower-risk status would make it much easier for researchers to investigate its properties.

-The recommendation came in a letter from Assistant Secretary for Health Rachel Levine to the DEA, according to Bloomberg.
+The recommendation came in a letter from Assistant Secretary for Health Rachel Levine to the DEA, according to Bloomberg, and was based on extensive Food and Drug Administration analysis.

-President Biden ordered HHS to conduct a scientific review regarding cannabis last year.
+President Biden ordered HHS to conduct a scientific review regarding cannabis last year as part of a large initiative that included federal pardons to combat what the president called the “failed approach” of the US War on Drugs.

+“Sending people to prison for possessing marijuana has upended too many lives and incarcerated people for conduct that many states no longer prohibit,” Mr Biden said at the time.

+While cannabis remains prohibited at the federal level, it’s legal in large parts of the US under state law.

 This is a breaking news story and will be updated with new information.